Capture of Breda (1590): Background

 The city of Breda is located in the confluence of the rivers Aa and Mark, in the province of Brabant and the main city of the zone.
 It was well fortified, and was surrounded by a defensive moat fed by waters of the Mark river.
 Breda had been under Spanish control from 1581 and had a garrison of 500 men of infantry and a hundred of cavalry.
-The troops were Italian and Spanish, the majority being from Sicily in the service of Spanish Empire.
+The troops were Italian and Spanish, the majority being from Sicily in the service of the Spanish Empire.
 Eduardo Lanzavecchia, the governor of Breda and Geertruidenberg, was supervising the construction of fortifications of both cities as he knew that soon they would be under attack.
 He was in Geertruidenberg in early 1590 supervising the construction of the defenses there but in his absence, his nephew Paolo Lanzavecchia was acting governor of Breda.

-The Peat Barge
+The Peat Barge (Turfschip)

 In February 1590, a nobleman from Cambrai, Charles de Heraugiere, under orders from Maurice of Nassau, was to make a covert reconnoiter of Breda.
 Disguised as a fisherman he was hoping to enter Breda and to study its weaknesses, garrison strength, and general conditions.
 Heraugiere contacted Adriaen van Bergen, loyal to the Dutch by trade who was used to entering and leaving Breda with a barge loaded of winter fuel, in this case peat.
 Heraugiere went into the city, hidden between the peat of the barge along with a small group of soldiers, but they discovered how incredibly easy it was as none of the garrison checked the barge.
 When they were in the heart of Breda they made a hasty exit with enough peat to keep them covered.
 Heraugiere soon realized a Trojan Horse style attack was too good an opportunity to miss and thus reported it to Maurice as soon as they returned.

-The plan was presented to Maurice of Nassau, who was glad to give its approval and then ordered the operation the go ahead but in maximum secrecy.
+The plan was presented to Maurice of Nassau, who was glad to give his approval and then ordered the operation the go ahead but in maximum secrecy.
 On the 25th of February Charles de Heraugiere was to lead the covert assault in charge of 68 hand-picked Dutch and English soldiers.
 They waited next to the mouth of the Mark river for the arrival of the boat of van Bergen and accompanied captains Logier, Fervet, and Lieutenant Matthew Held.
 That same day Maurice of Nassau, Francis Vere, and Count Hohenlohe with 800 Dutch and 600 English soldiers with 300 cavalry arrived at Willemstad, thirty kilometers from Breda.
 There they would have to wait for the signal of Heraugiere if all had gone well.

-On the 26th, Heraugiere and their men embarked on van Bergen's boat; but he was too ill or overslept, and thus sent his two nephews, who would pilot the barge.
+On the 26th, Heraugiere and his men embarked on van Bergen's boat; but he was too ill or overslept, and thus sent his two nephews, who would pilot the barge.
 Overcoming the Mark in the direction of Breda, they had to overcome the extreme cold of the Dutch winter.
 Ice made navigation difficult, delaying the voyage by several days.
 By Saturday evening, however, they had reached Breda and were at the outer gates early in the morning.